x/Twitter-Brute-Force/README.md

 --------------------------------------------------------------------------------------------

-Available Twitter Handles is a little script that takes a new-line-separated dictionary and hammers the fuck out Twitter to find which words are available as twitter usernames.
+Available Usernames is a little script that takes a new-line-separated dictionary and hammers the fuck out Twitter and/or GitHub to find which words are available as handles.

-To avoid rate limiting, this script does __not__ use the Twitter REST API, it instead queries for the presumed profile's status code.
+To avoid rate limiting, this script does __not__ use the Twitter/GitHub REST API, it instead queries for the presumed profile's status code.
 As a result it generates false-positives on reserved account names.

 ## Usage